ISC Class 12 Commerce Syllabus 2026-27

 (d) Short-term sources of funds.

 Short-term sources of funds – different types of short-term financial assistance by Commercial Banks; public deposits, trade credit, customer advances, factoring, Inter corporate deposits and installment credit.
-Meaning,
+Meaning, advantages and disadvantages of various sources of funds.

 (iii) Banking - latest trends.